Heat Pump for a Bungalow

 A typical 2–3 bedroom bungalow (say, 80–110m²) with decent insulation loses around 8,000–12,000 kWh of heat per year.
 If the cavity walls haven't been filled or the loft insulation is thin, add a bit more.

 After basic insulation work, most bungalows are well served by a 5–8kW heat pump.
-These are among the smaller, more affordable systems available — and smaller systems are quieter, simpler to install, and cheaper to run.
+These are among the smaller, more affordable systems available.
+Smaller systems are quieter, simpler to install, and cheaper to run.
 You don't need a big system to heat a bungalow well.

 Insulation: Usually Straightforward